-AutoBook is a tool, for the automotive industry, for scheduling service appointments.
-For this project I was responsible for the user-interface design, many aspects of the front-end development, and assisting with the back-end development of web services.
+AutoBook is a tool, for the automotive industry, used for scheduling service appointments.
+For this project I was responsible for the user-interface design, front-end development, and assisting with the back-end development of web services.

 Gotham, Droid Sans

 At Lifestyle Family Fitness I had the opportunity to help develop an in-house application for managing personal trainer schedules.
-I was responsible for user interface, front-end development, and consuming back-end WCF Services.
+I was responsible for user interface design, front-end development, and consuming back-end WCF Services.

 Futura, Web-safe fonts

 Lifestyle Family Fitness had a private customer portal that allowed members to track their workout progress.
-The technology behind this was impressive, but the design and implementation needed a lot of attention (it had a blue web 2.0 and/or Windows XP theme going on).
+The technology behind this was impressive, but the design and implementation needed a lot of attention (the brand colors were red white and black, but it was sporting a blue web 2.0 and/or Windows XP motif).
 As an ongoing side project I created design comps to explore new ideas.
 This included aggregating pre-existing data from blogs, social media, and personal training videos, and bringing them all together in one cohesive, on-brand, package.

 An online service allowing customers to schedule vehicle service appointments.

 The one item at a time business model is an interesting, and relatively uncommon ecommerce convention.
 While there are a few popular sites using this concept, finding existing software that provided similar functionality while also meeting certain unique business requirements wasn’t so easy.
 This custom solution was designed to meet current client requirements, but also be flexible enough to support future business decisions.